MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

 - `$PSStyle.OutputRendering` is a
   `System.Management.Automation.OutputRendering` enum with the values:

-  - **Automatic**: If the host supports VirtualTerminal, then ANSI is always passed as-is, otherwise plaintext
   - **ANSI**: ANSI is always passed through as-is
   - **PlainText**: ANSI escape sequences are always stripped so that it is only plain text